Wiredcraft/test-devops/content/post/thoughts-of-bio.md

 +++
 author = "Robert Chu"
-title = "Thoughts of this bio" date = "2021-03-19"
+title = "Thoughts of this site" date = "2021-03-19"
-description = "Some thoughts and reasons of this bio" tags = [
+description = "Some thoughts and reasons of this site" tags = [
     "devops",
     "sre",